Two Lovers (2008 film): Plot

 Michelle calls Leonard and says she is sick.
 He takes her to the hospital, where she has a D&C for a miscarriage.
 She had been unaware she was pregnant and is even more angry that Ronald ignored her calls.
 Leonard takes her home but hides when Ronald arrives unexpectedly.
-Ronald apologizes to Michelle for not having come to her aid, but Michelle coldly asks Ronald to leave and then asks Leonard to write something on her forearm with his finger while she falls asleep.
+Ronald apologizes to Michelle for not having come to her aid.
+Michelle asks Ronald to leave and then asks Leonard to write something on her forearm with his finger while she falls asleep.
 Leonard writes "I love you".

 Two weeks later, Michelle meets Leonard on the roof of their building and tells him that she has broken up with Ronald and is going to San Francisco.
 Leonard tells her not to leave and professes his love for her.
 They have sex and plan to leave together the next day for San Francisco.

 On New Year's Eve, Leonard buys an engagement ring for Michelle.
 Sandra's father Michael then summons him and offers him a partnership in the family businesses, assuming that he is going to marry Sandra.
 Noticing the jeweler's gift bag Leonard is holding, the father assumes it is for Sandra; Leonard lies that it is.

 During his parents' New Year's Eve party, Leonard hides in the courtyard to meet Michelle.
-Michelle arrives late and tells Leonard that she isn't going to San Francisco, because Ronald, having learned Michelle is leaving him for California, has decided to leave his wife and children for her.
+Michelle arrives late and tells Leonard that she is not going to San Francisco, because Ronald, having learned that Michelle is leaving him for California, has decided to leave his wife and children for her.
 Disheartened, Leonard permanently breaks things off with her.

 Feeling depressed, Leonard heads to the beach, intending to kill himself.
 When he drops a glove that Sandra had bought for him, he realizes that, in Sandra, he has found someone who loves him and with whom he can build a happy life.
-He picks up the glove and sees the boxed engagement ring lying on the sand, where he had thrown it from the boardwalk earlier.
+He picks up the glove and sees the boxed engagement ring lying on the sand, where he had thrown it from the boardwalk moments before.
 He returns to the party, where he gives Sandra the ring and embraces her in a tearful passionate hug.